 I use my raincoat constantly while I’m traveling.
 It is one thing that always gets packed no matter where I going.
 It’s not just for rain, it makes a great outer shell for my base and mid layers of clothing and helps to block the wind.

-The North Face Venture is a popular style and I own it in light gray.
+Columbia Pardon My Trench Rain Jacket is a popular style and I own it in light gray.
 It is surprisingly easy to keep clean and washes well after each trip.
 I also like this contemporary pullover style that feels a little less technical and more fashionable.

 When layering for cold weather, it’s important that the outer layer is water-resistant or waterproof in order to keep you warm.
 If rain seeps through your jacket then the rest of your clothing will get wet and that’s not good!